UDT-ITF/website/source/presentation/index.md

    Clients _MUST_ render `label` on a Manifest.
  * A TextFrame _SHOULD_ have the `label` property with at least one entry.<br/>
    Clients _MUST_ render `label` on a TextFrame, and _SHOULD_ generate a `label` for TextFrames that do not have them.
  * A content resource _MAY_ have the `label` property with at least one entry.
-If there is a Choice of content resource for the same TextFrame, then they _SHOULD_ each have at least the `label` property with at least one entry.<br/>
+If there is a Choice of content resource for the same TextFrame, then they _SHOULD_ each have at least a `label` property with at least one entry.<br/>
    Clients _MAY_ render `label` on content resources, and _SHOULD_ render them when part of a Choice.
  * A Range _SHOULD_ have the `label` property with at least one entry. <br/>
    Clients _MUST_ render `label` on a Range.